-- Reimbursement may only be made in respect of honoraria/expenses and/or allowances incurred in relation to approved NSD board business. - 1.2.
-Travel, meals and other expenses, honoraria and/or allowances must be necessary and economical with due regard for health, safety and security. - 1.3.
+- 1.1.
+Reimbursement may only be made with in respect of to honoraria/expenses and/or allowances incurred in relation to approved NSD board business. - 1.2.
+Travel, meals, and other expenses, as well as and honoraria and/or allowances, must be necessary and economical with due regard for health, safety, and security. - 1.3.
 Alcohol must not be purchased through any Division processes (NSD corporate credit card billed directly to the division, direct billing system or honoraria/expense claims system, etc.) - 1.4.
-There should always be a focus on accountability and transparency. - The Board, by motion, may grant an exemption from all or part of this Appendix 1.5. in extenuating circumstances that are well documented, excluding alcohol. - 1.6.
+There should always be a focus on accountability and transparency. - 1.5.
+The Board, by motion, may grant an exemption from all or part of this Appendix in extenuating circumstances that are well documented, excluding alcohol. - 1.6.
 Personal expenses are any expenses NOT allowed by this appendix. - 1.7.
 When the Administration requests trustee(s) to attend an administrative-sponsored event, expenses for the trustee(s) shall be covered by the administration's budget and honorariums by the Board's budget.
 The trustee's acceptance of the request shall be guided by policy. - 1.8.
-In all cases where reimbursement is required, it shall be deducted from the next honoraria/expense claim.
+In all cases requiring where reimbursement is required, it shall be deducted from the next subsequent honoraria/expense claim.